-The American Heritage University of Southern California (“University”) is committed to ensuring the privacy of confidential information, accuracy of personal data, and compliance with international, federal, and state laws and regulations concerning the use of personal information.
+The American Heritage University of Southern California (“University”) is committed to ensuring the privacy of confidential information, the accuracy of personal data, and compliance with international, federal, and state laws and regulations concerning the use of personal information.
 Other than as required or permitted by law, Personally Identifiable Information (“PII”) is not shared.
 In particular, and regardless of how the information was collected, the University does not sell PII and it does not re-distribute PII for any non-University purpose.

 The University collects and processes PII from individuals only as necessary in the exercise of the University’s legitimate mission, interests, functions, and responsibilities as a private, for-profit institution of higher education.
 The majority of PII comes from students (and members of their families), employees, alumni, friends, and people who apply to be students or employees.

 PII collected from students or student applicants is used to register or enroll persons in the University, provide and administer housing to students, manage student accounts, provide academic advising, develop and deliver education programs, track academic progress, analyze and improve education programs, recruitment, retention, regulatory reporting, auditing, maintenance of accreditation, and other related University processes and functions.
 The University also uses PII to conduct general demographic and statistical research to improve University programs, to identify appropriate support services or activities, provide reasonable accommodations, enforce University policies, or comply with applicable laws.
 The University collects and processes PII from individuals who are employees or applicants for employment for the purpose of administering various employment benefits and functions.
 The University also collects and processes PII from alumni, donors, parents, and friends of the University to advance the University’s mission.
 PII may be shared by the University with third parties who have entered into contracts to perform functions on behalf of the University, but only when the third parties agree to protect PII and prevent unauthorized disclosure.